GDLActivity/Who-Or-What-Is-Kotlin/README.md

-# Who-Or-What-Is-Kotlin
+# Who Or What Is Kotlin

+* * *

-A project related to explain what and why Kotlin is awesome.
+Project related to explain what and why Kotlin is awesome.